Host Server Setup RHEL/CentOS 9

 sudo /usr/pgsql-17/bin/postgresql-17-setup initdb postgresql-17

-file: # bind to localhost IP address or change to local network address in case
+# bind to localhost IP address or change to local network address in case

 # Sentinel server and DB server uses separate VM